AntoJebi7/AntoJebi7/README.md

 - 🎓 **CSE Undergraduate**
   Passionate about learning and growing in the field of Computer Science.
 Eager to apply academic knowledge to real-world projects.

-- 💼 **Aspiring FrontEnd Engineer**
+- 💼 **Aspiring Web DEV/AI&DS **
-  Currently studying and building skills in Web development, with a focus on creating engaging and user-friendly interfaces both frontend and backend.
+  Currently studying and building skills in Web development, with a focus on creating engaging and user-friendly interfaces both frontend and backend and also in AI

 - 📈 **Project Contributor**
   Developed and contributed to projects in React and Django